rituraj8503/SPOT/README.md

 Output:

-Setup the resources with Optimal
+Setup the resources with most optimal resources without bothering about the cloud platform each resource belongs to.